JasonLi777/ToyRobot/README.md

 ## Unit test
 - Using Google test for the project.
-- Active project ToyRobotTest to debug.
+- Active project "ToyRobotTest" to debug.
-- Test code locate at ToyRobot\test
+- Test code locate at "ToyRobot\test"
-- There is a runnable exe in ToyRobot\example.
-Execute UnitTest.bat to see results.
+- There is a runnable exe in "ToyRobot\example".
+Execute "UnitTest.bat" to see results.